BND Hamburger Icon

 What is a POS sales report?

-In addition to ringing up sales for your store or restaurant, POS systems capture information to inform myriad business decisions.
+In addition to ringing up sales for your store or restaurant, POS systems store data that can help inform key business decisions.
 Every time you ring up a sale or enter inventory into a POS system, data is collected and analyzed.
 Business owners can run reports daily, monthly, quarterly and annually to analyze that data.

 Through these POS reports, business owners get actionable information on sales trends, employee performance and inventory management.
 This knowledge can give you an overview of the entire business or a snapshot of specific areas.
-Because POS systems integrate with back-office software, including the best accounting software, you can get a detailed picture of your business’s financial health.
+Businesses on a tight budget can use these reports to improve their inventory management processes, for example, reducing waste, supporting cash flow, and improving profit margins.

 TipTip